shkrazini/udisken/docs/BUILDING.md

 [sdbus-cpp](https://github.com/Kistler-Group/sdbus-cpp) installed, which
 provides the `sdbus-c++-xml2cpp` program required for this step.

-1. Make sure the version of the UDisks dependency matches your system-installed UDisks.
+1. Make sure the MAJOR version of the UDisks dependency matches your system-installed UDisks.
    - Otherwise you can go to the
      [UDisks upstream repository]
 2. Copy the interface description file to `dbus/`.
 For example: